Angled crested like water waves with surface tension: Wellposedness of the problem: Main results and discussion

 \item Energy does not allow angled crest solution for $\sigma >0$ but allows large curvature: In the proof of this theorem we show the estimate $\norm*[\big][\infty]{\kap} \leq \sigma^{-\onebythree}C(\Ecalsigma)$ holds and hence for $\sigma>0$ the curvature is bounded, which automatically excludes angled crest solutions.
 Note however that for small values of $\sigma$, the energy allows data with quite large curvature of the order of $\sigma^{-\frac{1}{3}}$.
 (See \corref{cor:example} below where for any given $\ep>0$ arbitrarily small, we construct examples where $\Ecalsigma =O(1)$ and the curvature of the initial data grows like $\sigma^{-\onebythree + \ep}$ as $\sigma\to 0$).

 \end{enumerate}

-In the above theorem we do not prove existence when $\sigma=0$ because in this case the energy $\Ecalsigma(0)$ allows singular solutions such as angled crested solutions which have already been proved to exist in \cite{Wu18}.
-The above result is proved via a new apriori estimate \thmref{thm:aprioriEsigma} which is an extension of the apriori estimate of Kinsey and Wu \cite{KiWu18} for $\sigma\geq 0$, and a local existence result for $\sigma>0$ in Sobolev spaces \thmref{thm:existencesobolev}.
+In the above theorem we do not prove existence when $\sigma=0$ because in this case the energy $\Ecalsigma(0)$ allows singular solutions such as angled crested solutions which have already been proved to exist in \cite{Wu19}.
+The above result is proved via a new a priori estimate \thmref{thm:aprioriEsigma} which is an extension of the a priori estimate of Kinsey and Wu \cite{KiWu18} for $\sigma\geq 0$, and a local existence result for $\sigma>0$ in Sobolev spaces \thmref{thm:existencesobolev}.

 As noted above the main point of the above theorem is that the time of existence depends only on $\Ecalsigma(0)$.
 The usefulness of the energy $\Ecalsigma(t)$ comes from the fact that there are interfaces (such as smooth interfaces close to being angled crest) for which the $C^{1,\alpha}$ norm (for any $\alpha>0$) of the interface of the initial data is very large but $\Ecalsigma(0)$ remains bounded.
 This translates into a longer time of existence if we use the energy $\Ecalsigma(t)$ instead of the Sobolev norm.
 We now give an example which demonstrates this.
 We will use the following notation: Let $A \subset \Csp$ be a non-empty set and let $p \in \bar{A}$.
 Let $f,g:A \to \Csp$ be functions such that $g(z) \neq 0$ for all $z$ in a punctured neighborhood of $p$.
 We say that $f(z)\sim g(z)$ as $z \to p$ in $A$, if $\lim_{\z \to p}\frac{f(z)}{g(z)} \in \Csp^*$ where $\Csp^* = \Csp\backslash\cbrac{0}$.